 2. The KonMari Method: Keep Only What Brings You Joy

 Marie Kondo is a Japanese lifestyle expert and organizational guru.
-She advises her clients on organizing and discarding and became even more successful following her bestseller, “The Life-Changing Magic of Tidying Up” – and her Netflix show “Tidying Up With Marie Kondo”, of course.
+She advises her clients on organizing and discarding and rose to worldwide fame following her bestseller “The Life-Changing Magic of Tidying Up” – and her Netflix show “Tidying Up With Marie Kondo”, of course.
 Her method is easy to understand and implement and could just change your life, too.

 In principle, she advises keeping only those possessions which bring us joy.
 That was, of course, the idea behind acquiring most of these things in the first place – to make us happier in some way.